axelarnetwork/axelar-examples/examples/evm/call-contract/README.md

 npm run deploy evm/call-contract [local|testnet]
 ```

 The aforementioned command pertains to specifying the intended environment for a project to execute on.
 It provides the option to choose between local and testnet environments by appending either `local` or `testnet` after the command.

 An example of its usage is demonstrated as follows: `npm run deploy evm/call-contract local` or `npm run deploy evm/call-contract testnet`.

 ### Test

 `cd` into `evm` folder
-Run the command ` hh test call-contract/tests/call-contract.test.js`
+Run the command ` npx hardhat test call-contract/tests/call-contract.test.js`

 ### Execution